Volumetric medical image segmentation through dual self-distillation in U-shaped networks: Introduction

-In this paper, we propose a novel 3D dual self-distillation (DSD) framework that could be attached to any U-shaped image segmentation backbones.
-In DSD, the deepest encoder and decoder of the U-shaped backbones act as the teacher network for the shallower encoders and decoders which act as student networks.
-We discovered that there is ``dark knowledge'' \cite{allen2020towards,hinton2015distilling,sadowski2015deep} in the output of the deepest encoder which is at the bottom of the contracting encoder path of the U-shaped network.
-The ``dark knowledge'' is also present in the output of the deepest decoder which is at the top of the expanding decoder path of the network.
-Thus, in our DSD framework, this ``dark knowledge'' distills in a bottom-up manner on the encoder side and in a reverse top-down manner on the decoder side of an U-shaped backbone.
-Additionally, DSD also includes the distillation of the knowledge from the ground-truth labels to the decoder layers of the U-shaped network, which is a process known as deep supervision in medical image segmentation \cite{dou20173d}.
-Thus, DSD leverages the benefits of deep supervision by overcoming optimization difficulties and achieving faster convergence \cite{dou20173d}.
+In this paper, we address the question of whether we can train a single U-shaped network and leverage the learned representations of the deeper encoder and decoder network layers to improve the prediction performance of medical image segmentation.
+Here, we propose a novel volumetric dual self-distillation (DSD) framework that could independently be attached to any U-shaped image segmentation backbone.
+In DSD, the deepest encoder and decoder of the U-shaped backbone act as the teacher networks for the shallower encoders and decoders which act as student networks.
+We found that the deepest encoder which is at the bottom of the contracting encoder path of the U-shaped network contains more contextual information compared to the shallower encoder layers.
+Similarly, the deepest decoder which is at the top of the expanding decoder path of the U-shaped network contains more semantic information than the shallower decoder layers.
+Thus, in our DSD framework, this information or knowledge distills in a bottom-up manner on the encoder side and in a reverse top-down manner on the decoder side of a U-shaped backbone.
+Additionally, DSD also includes the distillation of knowledge from the Ground-truth Labels (GT Labels) to the decoder layers of the U-shaped network, which is a process known as deep supervision in medical image segmentation \cite{dou20173d}.
+The self-distillation process of DSD not only allows intermediate decoder and encoder representations to be optimized and aligned with the final representation of the U-shaped network, but also allows the hidden knowledge to flow from the deepest decoder and encoder layers to the shallower decoder and encoder layers respectively, and hence benefits from both regularization and generalization.
+In this manner, DSD leverages the benefits of deep supervision by overcoming optimization difficulties and achieving faster convergence \cite{dou20173d}.